 Online resources will be posted to the course calendar instead of a print textbook.

-- Microsoft Expressions Web is available only for Windows operating system.
-It is available free from Microsoft.
+- Microsoft Expression Web 4 is available only for Windows operating system (can run on Macs if Windows is installed for Bootcamp or Parallels.
+It is available for free from Microsoft.

 Distance Learning Section